Deep-Joshi/Data-Visualization-Projects/README.md

 #### Following steps can be followed to view the file contents:
 Launch the .twb file, by double-clicking it.
 If your file associations are set up correctly, the file will be opened using Tableau Desktop  Go to dashboards -> Happy Visualizing!

+## COVID-19 Analysis
+The dataset has been fetched from open.canada.ca.
+Attached file is a Tableau Packaged Workbook (.TWBX) file.
+The dataset referred and referenced by opening this file on Tabeleau Desktop.
+It contains all the worksheets and dashboards that were used to communicate the message or storytelling.